Winter: Rutgers- Food and Sustainability in Thailand

 Course Requirements and Grading

-• Students will maintain a log starting on arrival in Thailand.
-The log will be entered in Canvas which will be evaluated as part of the grade (20pts).
+• Students will maintain a log/blog starting on arrival in Thailand.
+The log/blog will be will be evaluated as part of the grade (15pts).
 Students should consider experiences related to the culture, people, foods, and academic activities.
 Students may wish to have discussions with students at each of the Mahidol University campuses to understand student life at each campus.

 This course will count as a three credit, 300-level elective.